Praxis Agents

 The underlying model is locked to a specific version.
 Updates are tested and rolled out deliberately - not silently applied overnight.

-Five main factors: sampling randomness (temperature), lack of persistent memory between sessions, prompt drift across users, missing business context in the operating instructions, and silent model updates from AI providers that change behaviour without notice.
+Five main factors: sampling randomness (temperature), lack of persistent memory between sessions, prompt drift across users, missing business context, and silent model updates from providers that change behaviour without notice.

-When multiple people use the same AI tool, each person writes their own prompt with different wording, context, and assumptions.
+When multiple people use the same AI tool, each writes their own prompt with different wording and assumptions.
 Without shared instructions, persistent memory, or embedded business rules, the tool has no consistent foundation - so ten people get ten different outputs.

 Consistency requires architecture, not better prompting.
-That means governed context (business rules baked into the system), persistent memory across sessions, approval gates before outputs go live, and version-pinned models so behaviour doesn't change without deliberate testing.
+That means governed context (business rules baked in), persistent memory across sessions, approval gates before outputs go live, and version-pinned models so behaviour doesn't change without deliberate testing.